Bumble Reply Generator Guide for Better Chats

 - They showed interest: move the chat toward a specific plan.

-- For a travel answer: "That trip sounds chaotic in a good way.
+- "That trip sounds chaotic in a good way.
 What was the best meal there?"

-- For a dry joke: "I respect the confidence.
+- "I respect the confidence.
 Mildly concerned, but I respect it."

-- For a hobby prompt: "That is more commitment than my entire gym phase.
+- "That is more commitment than my entire gym phase.
 How did you get into it?"

 When to flirt on Bumble

 Flirting works best after there is already a small shared rhythm.
-If the other person is giving thoughtful answers, teasing back, or asking you questions, you can add a light flirt.
-If they are giving one-word replies, flirt usually reads like pressure.
+If the other person gives thoughtful answers, teases back, or asks you questions, you can add a light flirt.
+If they are giving one-word replies, flirting usually reads like pressure.

 - Safe flirt: make it about the interaction, not their body.